 Alys Williams (b.
 1979, London)

-Currently the Director at the Vitrine Gallery in London, Alys Williams is a curator and a multimedia artist based in London.
-She creates installation, site-specific projects, sculpture and video, which explore the convergence of performance, the object, text and image.
+Alys Williams was an artist in residence at Open Gallery and her video painting work was completed between 2008 and 2011.
 Her work draws from the relationship between architecture and narrative, investigating the poetic qualities of the places we inhabit and constructing dialogues from past and present encounters with these surroundings.

 She graduated from Camberwell College of Arts with a BA Visual Arts: Sculpture in 2002 and went on to gain a MA Scenography at Central Saint Martins College of Art and Design in 2004.
 In 2005, she moved to Italy and spent two years living in Rome, which influenced much of her video works.